 - Instructors: Luc Behaghel, Margherita Comola and David Margolis

-Immigration is a major aspect of globalization and is increasingly at the centre of the public and policy debate.
-This program aims to analyze topics such as the effects of migration on other dimensions of globalization (trade, FDI, technology diffusion, socio-cultural norms and so on), capital accumulation, growth, and natives’ labor market outcomes.
+Migration is a major aspect of globalization and is increasingly at the centre of the public and policy debate.
+This program aims to analyze topics such as the effects of migration on other dimensions of globalization (trade, FDI, technology diffusion, socio-cultural norms), poverty, inequality, and natives’ labor market outcomes.
 It also investigates the barriers to immigrants’ assimilation.
 The program combines the analysis of the main theoretical models in the migration literature with the most recent and rigorous empirical evidence.

-- Instructors: Hippolyte d’Albis, Hillel Rapoport, Biagio Speciale and Grégory Verdugo
+- Instructors: Hippolyte d’Albis, David McKenzie, Hillel Rapoport, Biagio Speciale and Grégory Verdugo

 Institutions and social frictions - associated with inequalities, political conflicts, corruption, and cultural polarization - have emerged as central themes in development economics.
 Based on both formal theory and rigorous empirical research, this program draws the outlines of the current research frontier.